 Perhaps you have struggled with breast cancer for years.
 You have dealt with radiation and chemotherapy.
 Nothing about cancer scares you anymore.
 Strangely though, you have second thoughts about breast reconstruction.
-On one hand your self-esteem has been compromised because of how your chest looks after a serious battle with cancer.
+On one hand, your self-esteem has been compromised because of how your chest looks after a serious battle with cancer.
 On the other hand, you really want to consider breast reconstruction but you’re faced with fears.
-Chances are, you have heard or read so much about breast reconstruction.
+Chances are, you have heard or read so much about breast reconstruction like many women we see in Westchester, Long Island, and NYC.
 In the process, you came across myths that you somehow believed.
 Here’s a list of the most common misconceptions.

 Breast Reconstruction Is Only For Those Who Have Undergone Mastectomy

 This is not true.
 Breast reconstruction is available for women who have undergone either lumpectomy or mastectomy.
 However, there are other conditions and reasons that may call for breast reconstruction other than mastectomy.
 Some reasons are purely cosmetic while others are strictly for medical reasons.
 It is also important to note that while there may be limitations and reservations based your health, the procedure you choose will not disqualify you for breast reconstruction.
 With the wide range of breast reconstruction procedures available, your surgeon will and should advise you on the way forward after assessing your general health and underlying conditions you may have.

 Only Artificial Breast Implants Can Be Used In Breast Reconstruction

 While this might be true for some women, it is a myth for majority.
 Like already mentioned, there is a wide range of breast reconstruction procedures.
 It gets better with the fact that breast reconstruction as a medical field continues to grow daily with new procedures coming up almost every year.
 There is for instance, autologous breast reconstruction where a surgeon takes tissues from other parts of your body and moves the tissues to the breast.